prakashgm91/prakashgm91/README.md

 #### Hello there, I am currently working on Machine learning for compuatational fluid dynamics.
-#### Building fast & cheap surrogate models aiding complex fluid dynamics problems using neural operators.
+#### Building fast & cheap surrogate models for complex fluid dynamics problems using neural operators.
 Aiming to publish my work and looking of new opportunities.

 📄 Featured projects -